lustryrose882/p8h61-m-lx3plus-r2.0-coreboot-guide/README.md

 ## Step 3.0: Flash!

- Now we need to flash the compiled file
+ Now we need to flash the compiled file.
  ```sh
  sudo flashrom --programmer ch341a_spi -w build/coreboot.rom
  ```

- İf everything is fine, you should get such an output like
+ If everything is fine, you should get such an output like
  ```sh
  avsar@archlinux ~/coreboot$ sudo flashrom --programmer ch341a_spi -w build/coreboot.rom
  [sudo] password for avsar: